The Aesthetic of Excess: Renovation Steps for an Unapologetic Maximalism

 How to Effectively Mix and Match in Your Renovation Plans

-Texture plays a pivotal role too.
-The blend of smooth and rough, glossy and matte, and soft and hard creates a sensory experience that is both dynamic and engaging.
-Think velvet cushions on a leather sofa or a sleek metal lamp on a rugged wooden table.
+• Use a blend of textures to create a dynamic sensory experience.
+For example, consider placing velvet cushions on a leather sofa or setting a sleek metal lamp on a rustic wooden table.

-Lastly, consider your wall and floor treatments.
-Whether you're going for bold wallpapers, statement rugs, or a gallery wall, make sure they complement the rest of your decor.
-They should contribute to the space's visual symphony, not compete for attention.
+• For wall and floor treatments like wallpapers, statement rugs, or gallery walls, ensure they complement, not compete with, the rest of your decor.
+They should contribute to the overall visual harmony of the space.

 Curating Collections: Maximalist Renovation Step for Displaying Your Treasures